 2. Embrace the Cloud!

-COVID-19 may be behind us, but don’t feel like you have to rush back to face-to-face learning.
-Hanover Research (2019) published a report, Teacher Perceptions of Professional Development.
+COVID-19 may be behind us, but don’t feel like you have to exclusively focus on face-to-face learning.
+Hanover Research published a report, Teacher Perceptions of Professional Development.
 They found that the most applicable and meaningful professional development was online workshops/seminars, college and university courses, and conferences/workshops/seminars conducted by external providers.
 The research from Hanover was done in 18-19, before everything went virtual, but online learning still topped their charts of the most relevant and applicable professional development.
 As you’re planning PD, embrace blended models.
 But as shared previously, it may not impact student achievement unless the learning continues.

 Provide exemplars and scaffolds.